imgproxy/imgproxy.rb/README.md

 end
 ```

-**Note** that you need to explicitly provide GCS bucket name since Active Storage "hides" the GCS config.
+**NOTE** that you need to explicitly provide GCS bucket name since Active Storage "hides" the GCS config.

 ### Using with Shrine